cpraveen/euler_gravity/README.md

 Initial conditions and problem definition are in separate files called ```init_cond_xyz.f95```; uncomment the required case in ```init_cond.f95```.

 The boundaries can be treated as solid walls.
-If you want solid wall, set
+If you do not want solid wall, set

 ```
 wall = 0